puppetlabs/puppetlabs-apache/README.md

 * `apache::mod::prefork`
 * `apache::mod::worker`

-*Note:* Switching between different MPMs on FreeBSD is possible but quite difficult.
-Before changing `$mpm_module` you must uninstall all packages that depend on your currently-installed Apache.
+**Note**: Switching between different MPMs on FreeBSD is possible but quite difficult.
+Before changing `mpm_module`, you must uninstall all packages that depend on your currently-installed Apache.

 ##### `package_ensure`